emqx/emqx-docs/en_US/access-control/authz/authz.md

 Besides the cache and authorization checker, the authorization result may also be affected by the [Super User Role and Permission](../authn/authn.md) set during the authentication phase.

-For super users, all their operations will be skipped from authorization check; if the permission list is set, EMQX will first follow the client's permission data to run the  authorization checker.
+For super users, all their operations will be skipped from the authorization check; if the permission list is set, EMQX will first follow the client's permission data to run the authorization checker.
 The priority is as follows:

 ```bash
 Super user > permission data > authorization check